NixOS/rfcs/rfcs/0017-intensional-store.md

   * However, this makes it hard to find out what derivation a certain `$cas` is
   * Furthermore, different inputs with the same contents are very unlikely, and there is no reduction in builds that need to be done.

-Finally, `nix-store` supports hardlinking duplicate files, so the above optimizations are useless.
+Finally, `nix-store` supports hardlinking duplicate files, so the above optimizations are superfluous.

 # Drawbacks
 [drawbacks]: #drawbacks